ApolloAuto/apollo/docs/安装指南/Installation Guide.md

 Additionally, Apollo's full source code project [apollo](https://github.com/ApolloAuto/apollo) can also be used

+> Tip: Since Apollo 10.0, the source code mode and package mode use the same compilation tool, we recommend that you use the following command for compilation and operation, this dev_start.sh, dev_into.sh, apollo.sh scripts are no longer recommended.

 ### 2. Cloning Project

-Taking x86 architecture application core as an example
+Taking application core as an example

 ```shell
 git clone https://github.com/ApolloAuto/application-core.git application-core